What is Material Design?

 This video gives you an idea about material design:

-Check out this websites that are using Materialize, See the difference to what you’re used to!
+Check out these websites that use Materialize and see the difference from what you’re used to!

 Test them on your phone too for a better feel.